 - Gather clothes pins and pin them in a circle around the base

 - Add hot glue on the clothes pins and place your sign carefully on the top and hold the sign steady until the glue is dry

 - Next, turn the book page wreath over and hot glue around the clothes pins to make sure everything is secure

 After everything is dry, hang your DIY book page wreath and enjoy!

-I’m hoping this little tutorial was easy and helpful for anyone wanting to create this easy DIY book page wreath with a sign.
+I’m hoping this little tutorial was easy and helpful for anyone wanting to create this easy DIY book page wreath with a custom sign.
 I think it looks great as an entryway piece and my space doesn’t feel bare anymore.